Long fibre hemp for textiles

 The process of turning hemp fibres into high end textile materials using the traditional methods of processing flax fibres has gained a substantial interest in recent years.
 Because of the difference in length between hemp and flax stalks, the critical step in processing hemp fibres for textile applications has been the harvesting of the plant.
 With the processing equipment for flax straw in mind, the hemp plants need to be prepared in a similar way.

 Therefore, during the harvest, the hemp stalks are placed on the field in parallel, oriented swaths or windrows.
 Unlike flax, which is pulled from the soil, hemp is cut at the bottom.
-With the combined forces of Cretes (engineering capacity and knowledge of hemp fibre processing) and Union (renowned manufacturer of flax harvesting equipment) an innovative and revolutionary harvesting machine was developed specifically for long fibre hemp.
+With the combined forces of Cretes (knowledge of hemp fibre processing) and Union (renowned manufacturer of flax harvesting equipment) an innovative and revolutionary harvesting machine was developed specifically for long fibre hemp.
+This harvesting concept is patented by Cretes.

 Once the hemp windrows are formed, they remain in the field for several weeks.
 This is called the retting process.
 From this point onwards, standard flax machinery can be used for the further processing; turning the stalks while retting and at the end rolling them up into round bales with cords in between just as flax stalks.
 These bales are then taken from the field to a warehouse where they stay until they are fed to a (flax) scutching turbine.